 Reduce Instances of Covid-19 Phishing Email Attacks

-The Covid-19 pandemic has created an unlimited supply of news and topics for cybercriminals to utilise in their attacks, as well as major organisations to spoof.
-Learn what your organisation can do to combat these timely threats.
+The Covid-19 pandemic has created an unlimited supply of news and topics for cybercriminals to utilize in their attacks, as well as major organizations to spoof.
+Learn what your organization can do to combat these timely threats.

 In my previous post, I focused on how the report we commissioned Ostermann Research to conduct showed the challenges with ransomware and phishing.
 For this article I would like to focus on a different area of the report which covered the affects of the Covid-19 pandemic on phishing.

 Phishing has been a regularly used threat by malicious actors for many years.
 Prior to the global Covid-19 pandemic, actors used the latest news topics and events in their attacks.
 We saw phishing emails based on the Olympics, election cycles, disasters, and other news.
 However, these were transitory and only allowed the cybercriminals to utilize the information for a short period of time.
 The pandemic has created them an unlimited supply of news and topics to utilize in their attacks.
 Examples are:

 - ⁃Infection numbers